kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 in how flavor assignment is done.
 In particular, we do not know the effective resource request until we apply the transformation, but flavor assignment is done on a resource-by-resource outer loop based on which ResourceGroup covers the requested resource.
-Therefore it is not clear where or how a ResourceFlavor scoped `ResourceMapping` would be applied.
+Therefore it is not clear where or how a ResourceFlavor scoped `ResourceTransformation` would be applied.

 ### Workload Scoped